Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/shaders-in-universalrp.md

 The pipeline provides pre-built shaders that can simulate real world materials.

-When using PBR shaders, Materials behave consistently under different lighting conditions.
-PBR materials provide a set of parameters that let artists achieve consistency across hardware in Scenes with different material types.
+PBR materials provide a set of parameters that let artists achieve consistency between different material types and under different lighting conditions.

 The URP [Lit shader](lit-shader.md) is suitable for modeling most of the real world materials.
 The [Complex Lit shader](shader-complex-lit.md) is suitable for simulating advanced materials that require more complex lighting evaluation, such as the clear coat effect.